gbeckers/Darr/docs/readcode.rst

 Columns-major languages are: IDL/GDL, Julia, Maple, Matlab/Octave, and R.

-E.g., if one reads an array that is described as having dimensions (8,3), the reading code will lead to an array having dimension (3,8) in Matlab and other column-major languages.
+E.g., if one reads an array that is described as having dimensions (2,4), the reading code will lead to an array having dimension (4,2) in Matlab and other column-major languages.
+To get the same data from

-In Darr:
+In Darr, create an array consisting of 2 rows and 4 columns:

 .. code:: python